 - Cash Flow: You expect you will be backdating because of cash flow problems.
-Due to the Assisted two-business day processing requirement to fund, pay and file your payroll taxes, having Intuit process, pay and file your taxes may be undesirable.
+For Assisted Payroll, due to the two-business day processing requirement to fund, pay and file your payroll taxes, having Intuit process, pay and file your taxes may be undesirable.
 You may want to consider other Intuit Payroll offerings that allow you to process your own payroll and tax filings.

-- The only time Intuit considers waiving he fee for late payroll processing a payroll is late to an Intuit error or there is an uncontrollable circumstance and arrangements have been made in advance with Intuit.
+For Assisted Payroll, the only time Intuit considers waiving the fee for late payroll processing is due to an Intuit error or there is an uncontrollable circumstance and arrangements have been made in advance with Intuit.